ukraine2022/ukraine2022.github.io/index.md

 ### HELP TO STOP THE WAR & GENOCIDE &nbsp;<img src="/img/flag.jpg" height="18">

-#### Contact the President Biden administration
+#### Contact the President Biden Administration
-- Demand they lift all restrictions on striking legitimate Russian targets [at the bottom of this page](https://www.letukrainestrikeback.com/)
+- Demand they lift all restrictions on striking legitimate Russian targets [[at the bottom of this page]](https://www.letukrainestrikeback.com/)

 #### Donate
 - Donate to [Come Back Alive](https://savelife.in.ua/en/) (credit card, swift, cryptocurrency)